-- Must have logged a minimum of fifteen (15) open water dives, at least five (5) of which must have taken place in the last twelve (12) months.
+- Must have logged a minimum of twenty-five (25) open water dives, at least five (5) of which must have taken place in the last twelve (12) months.
 These dives are in addition to certification checkout dives

 - Medical clearance to dive based on requirements outlined in NEAq Medical Dive Forms.

 - Completion of a Giant Ocean Tank checkout dive under the supervision of the NEAq Dive Safety Officer.